RobMeades/nginx_https_reverse_proxy_to_lan/README.md

 All of the actions below are carried out on the machine that is on the public internet.

 In both cases, when done, restart `nginx` with `sudo systemctl restart nginx`, open a browser and make an HTTPS connection to the path you have told `nginx` to listen for and you should end up at the HTTP server at the other end of the given tunnel.
-If you get "page not found", check that the port is listed as listening port on the machine that is on the public internet with `netstat -tulpn`.
+If you get "page not found", use `netstat -tulpn` to check that the port is listed as a TCP listening port on the machine that is on the public internet.
 If it is not check the status of the tunnel on the client machine with something like `sudo systemctl status tunnel-http`.

 ## By Path
 Assuming that the end of a tunnel is on port 8888 and you want to end up at the root of that HTTP page heirarchy: